Find out how to get help for your mental health before, during and after pregnancy.

 NHS therapy and counselling services

-Improving Access to Psychological Therapies (IAPT) is an NHS service for people in England aged 18 or over.
-It is for anyone who needs help with their mental health, including before, during or after pregnancy.
+NHS talking therapies services are for people in England aged 18 or over.
+They are for anyone who needs help with their mental health, including before, during or after pregnancy.

-You can talk to a GP about IAPT services.
-Or you can get help from IAPT services without needing to speak to a GP.
+You can talk to a GP about NHS talking therapies services.
+Or you can get help from an NHS talking therapy service directly, without needing to speak to a GP.

 Support from charities